Growth rates of permutation classes: from countable to uncountable

 By the Erd\H{o}s--Szekeres Theorem, we see that some cell of $\pi^\gridded$ contains an increasing or decreasing sequence of at least $m^4$ independent hook-separated rectangles, each separated in the same pair of directions.
 Applying the Erd\H{o}s--Szekeres Theorem two more times, once for each set of separating entries, we see that some cell of $\pi^\gridded$ contains a monotone sequence of $m$ entries such that each pair of these entries is separated both horizontally and vertically, and that these separating entries themselves form monotone subpermutations.
-As this holds for arbitrary values of $m$, we may conclude that $\C$ contains the entire monotone grid class of one of the eight $\zpm$ matrices
+As this holds for arbitrary values of $m$, we may conclude that $\C$ contains the entire monotone grid class of one of the eight $\zpm$ matrices of the form

+where each $\ast$ denotes either $1$ or $-1$.
 The proof is completed by noting that each of these monotone grid classes has growth rate $1+\varphi$.
-This fact follows from either of two works by Bevan~\cite{bevan:growth-rates-of:geom,bevan:growth-rates-of:}, or a proof from first principles is given in \cite[Proposition~A.11]{vatter:small-permutati:}. \end{proof}
+This fact follows from either of two works by Bevan~\cite{bevan:growth-rates-of:geom,bevan:growth-rates-of:}, or the simplification of Bevan's work by Albert and Vatter~\cite{albert:an-elementary-p:}, or alternatively, a proof from first principles is given in \cite[Proposition~A.11]{vatter:small-permutati:}. \end{proof}

 We now specialize to subclasses of monotone grid classes, which are called \emph{monotone griddable classes}.
 The following is the analogue of Theorem~\ref{thm-slicing} in this context.